Florida State Road 916: Route description

 The road begins at an interchange with Interstate 75 (SR 93), the Palmetto Expressway (SR 826), and the Gratigny Parkway (SR 924).
 However, SR 916 only has access to the northbound Palmetto Expressway, and receives traffic from the southbound lanes of the expressway.
 State Road 916 heads east as a two lane road, first through residential areas alongside SR 924.
 Once SR 916 passes under SR 924, the road enters a commercial area/industrial park, and intersects State Road 823, gaining a lane east of the intersection, before striding the southern end of Opa-locka Airport in Opa-locka, providing access via Le Jeune Road (State Road 953).
 Just east of this intersection, SR 916 transitions back into suburban residential neighborhoods for the rest of the route, with business scattered throughout the road.
 Just east of Aswan Road, State Road 916 becomes a one-way pair for the next three miles, with westbound lanes one block north, as it crosses State Road 9, US 441/State Road 7, and I-95.
 The roads reunite four blocks east of I-95, with SR 916 continuing east, with intersections with State Road 915, State Road 909, before its eastern terminus according to FDOT maps, at Biscayne Boulevard (U.S. Route 1/SR 5) in North Miami.

 As with SR 976 to the southwest, there is an ambiguity as to the location of the eastern terminus of SR 916.
 Florida Department of Transportation maps and literature indicate that SR 916 terminates at its intersection with Biscayne Boulevard; however, signs erected by FDOT near the intersection indicate that the State Road extends past US 1 to some point on the street that ends in a cul-de-sac a mile to the east.

 History

 The significance of SR 916 to Miami-Dade County has diminished since the opening of the Gratigny Parkway in 1992, but it remains a major trans-county throughway.

+State Road 918

+As West 84th Street/Northwest 138th Street continues west past the Palmetto Expressway overpass, the road transitions to State Road 918.
+SR 918 runs another 0.408 mi, crossing the Palmetto Canal and terminating at West 20th Avenue/Pal Med Avenue (SR 923 east) and Northwest 138th Street (SR 938 west).